-My girls love meringues and have been begging me to make some.
-Since Spring is finally here, I decided to make Spring meringues.
-This spring meringue recipe is simple to make and uses just a few basic ingredients.
+This Spring Meringue Recipe is simple to make and uses just a few basic ingredients.
 To make it Spring-y, I just added some food coloring and festive sprinkles.
 They turned out light and delicious and they just melt in your mouth.

-Preheat the oven to 225 degrees.
-Separate four eggs and pour the egg whites into a mixing bowl.
-Next, add a pinch of salt and a pinch of cream of tartar and mix together until the egg whites turn frothy.
+STEP 1: Preheat the oven to 225 degrees F. Separate four eggs and pour the egg whites into a stand mixer with a whisk attachment.
+Next, add a pinch of salt and a pinch of cream of tartar and mix together on high speed until the egg whites turn frothy.

-Then gradually mix in 1 cup of sugar, one tablespoon at a time, until soft peaks have formed and the mixture has become stiff.
+STEP 2: Gradually mix in 1 cup of sugar, one tablespoon at a time, until stiff peaks have formed.

-Scoop some of the meringue into another bowl and add your food coloring.
+STEP 3: Scoop some of the meringue into large bowl and add your food coloring.
 I made 3 colors, pink, orange and lavender so I did this process three times.

-If you want a fancier looking meringue, spoon the colored meringue into a pastry bag with a star tip and squeeze into onto a greased cookie sheet or one covered with Silpat.
-You can also just use a spoon to drop small spoonfuls of meringue onto a cookie sheet.
+STEP 4: Spoon the colored meringue mixture into a pastry bag with a star tip and squeeze onto a greased cookie sheet or one covered with Silpat.
+You can also line baking sheets with parchment paper.

-This meringue recipe doesn't spread out much, so you can place them fairly close together.
-Sprinkle some sprinkles on top and they are ready to bake at 225 degrees for 2 hours.
+STEP 5: Sprinkle some sprinkles on top and bake at 225 degrees for 2 hours.

 When you take them out they will be light and crunchy.
 Perfect for a Spring day!